thomasballinger/posts/2016-07-14-rich-terminal-applications-2.markdown

 <img src="assets/tmuxtests.gif" alt="" style="width: 100%"/>

-If there were a really solid implementation of this it would be great, but it alone might not be worth the effort.
+It would be great if there were a really solid implementation of this approach, but it alone might not be worth the effort.
 Users of command line interfaces are trained to hit ctrl-l to request a clear or redraw as a workaround, and are already used to aggressive resizing messing up their history.
-However the same machinery is useful for the next technique.
+However, the same machinery is useful for the next technique.

 Rewriting previous lines
 ========================

 If we remember how many lines have been printed, we can know it's ok to write to those lines.
-For example, this way autocompletion suggestions could be shown *above* the current line instead of below:
+For example, autocompletion suggestions could be shown *above* the current line instead of below:

     $ echo hello